bunnylushington/development/README.md

 container.
 It's expected that code under development will reside here (but that's just a convenience).

+## In Use

+### Colors

+To get a nice usable 256 color palatte in (terminal) emacs, there were a few configuration steps:

+  - Set iTerm2 to report the terminal type `xterm-256color`
+  - `export TERM=xterm-256color` in .zshrc
+  - `alias tmux="tmux -2"`
+  - `set -g default-terminal "screen-256color"` in .tmux.conf

+After this, things started working okay.
+Seems a little like waving a rubber chicken but it solved the problem.
+You can test the color palette in emacs with `M-x list-color-display`.

+### The Meta Key

+I've been using the key immediately to the left of the space bar as meta for so long that remapping my brain would be hard.
+To solve the issue of emacs + iTerm2, I adjusted three iTerm2 settings:

+  - profiles > keys > left option key sends: Esc+
+  - keys > left option key: left command
+  - keys > left command key: left option

+so M-x is what I think it is.
+Also, I set the iTerm2 profile to ignore cmd-w to prevent accidentally closing windows.

 ## Security

 Out of the box, the DO VM allows throttled access to port 22, which provides for SSH access.
 Above we also opened up some UDP ports for mosh communication.
 The ipsec VPN conveniently allows for all the ports on the host to be accessed by a client VPN'd into the Docker machine.
 So while ports must be mapped from containers back to the DM, there's no need to create SSH tunnels everywhere.

 ## Last Thoughts